No more excuses to buy and use a home exercise bike! Storage problem is solved!

 This collapsible, space saving exercise bike is the most compact stationary bicycle on the market.

-The portable bike is just 10 cm wide!
+The portable bike is just 4 inches wide!

 You can store it absolutely anywhere in your home.